-The Annual Meeting of Shareholders of Winnebago Industries, Inc. will be held on Tuesday, December 13, 2011, at 4:00 p.m., Central Standard Time, in Winnebago Industries' South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa, for the following purposes:
+The Annual Meeting of Shareholders of Winnebago Industries, Inc. will be held on Tuesday, December 18, 2012, at 4:00 p.m., Central Standard Time, in Winnebago Industries' South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa, for the following purposes:

-- 1. to elect three Class III directors to hold office for three-year terms; - 2. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending August 25, 2012; - 3. to provide advisory approval of executive compensation; - 4. to provide advisory approval on the frequency of an executive compensation shareholder advisory vote; and - 5. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. to elect two Class I directors to hold office for three-year terms; - 2. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending August 31, 2013; - 3. to provide advisory approval of executive compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-The Board of Directors of the Company has fixed the close of business on October 4, 2011, as the record date for the determination of shareholders entitled to notice of and to vote at this meeting and at any and all adjournments thereof.
+The Board of Directors of the Company has fixed the close of business on October 9, 2012, as the record date for the determination of shareholders entitled to notice of and to vote at this meeting and at any and all adjournments thereof.